Japan approves energy plan reinstating nuclear power

 "I think it is unavoidable that the Japanese utilities will write off most of their nuclear 'assets' and move on," said Mycle Schneider, a Paris-based independent energy consultant.

-The plan defines nuclear as an "important baseload power source" meaning it can feed constant power to the grid to meet minimum requirement.
-But the policy document did not specify the share of nuclear in the nation's energy mix.
+The plan defines nuclear as an "important baseload power source" meaning it can feed constant power to the grid to meet minimum requirements.
+But the policy document did not specify the amount that nuclear should make up in the nation's energy mix.

 "Given the slim realistic prospects for a major nuclear share, the challenge will be flexibility and the whole baseload concept flies out of the window," Schneider said.